Frequently asked questions (FAQ's) when applying for AMHSW status

 We are happy to receive additional information by email or mail.
 Email will enable us to complete your application more promptly.

 Please provide any requested information as soon as possible to avoid delaying your application.
 If the additional information has not been received after six months your application will be closed.
 You may reapply once you have obtained all the required documentation.
 A refund may not be issued if your application is closed for this reason.
-A new or updated application may need to be submitted when you re-apply.
+A new application will need to be submitted when you re-apply.

 Each application for accreditation as a Mental Health Social Worker needs to be thoroughly assessed.
 Please allow up to three months from the date in which a complete application has been received by the AASW, for assessment.
+For more information please visit the Processing Times page on the website.

 How much does the assessment cost and if my application is not successful will the assessment fee be refunded?